Fa-bula/LinkCutter/README.md

 LinkCutter
 ==========

-Shorten your long links easy
+Shorten your long URLs easily
+The site is located in fabula.pythonanywhere.com